 c) comparable bodies from EU candidate states, and

-The Board keeps a directory of the members of the group.
-The simple majority of the members present at the assembly of the Forum decides in cases of doubt about membership.
+The Board keeps a directory of the full members of the group.
+The simple majority of the full members present at the assembly of the Forum decides in cases of doubt about a membership.

 3. Associate Members